 Beware of free sewage sludge.
 It is not eco-friendly; rather, it is laced with toxic elements poured down the drain, including heavy metals that leach into garden crops; sludge can also contain weed or poison ivy seeds.

 In modern homes, 25% of electricity is used by appliances and electronics in the off mode.
 The biggest culprits are instant-on electronics with remotes, Wi-Fi signals, and Bluetooth devices.
 Devices and remotes constantly signal each other, as do electronic key fobs in close proximity.
 Battery life can be shortened by signalling remotes.
-Just push the button once, and wait for the TV to respond.
+For remotes, push the button once and wait for the TV to respond.

 GREEN USE OF CLOTHING

-Textile manufacture and garment production are resource intensive and toxin-generating processes and worldwide, are a major source of industrial pollution.
+Textile manufacture and garment production are resource intensive and toxin-generating processes.
+Worldwide, they are a major source of industrial pollution.
 All synthetic fabrics are petroleum-based.
 When washed, they release microparticles into the waste water.
 With cheap manufacturing costs, clothes are worn briefly in a “Buy- Wear-Discard” cycle.
 The increase in low-quality fast-fashion causes the proportion of re-wearable post-consumer garments to shrink; the non-rewearable portion is exponentially rising.
-Good quality garments cost more, but often are natural fibers that breath, and are cool in the summer or warm in the winter.
+Good quality garments cost more, but often are of natural fibers that breath, and are cool in the summer or warm in the winter.
 With proper care, they can be maintained in good condition for a long time.
 Note, Tencel is derived from flax.
-Rayon is flax + a synthetic.
+Rayon is a mix of flax and synthetic fibers, and requires use of chemicals.

 Clothing and accessories have long been “Re-used” through donation, hand-me-down, or purchases at thrifts or re-sellers.
 Consider wearing vintage clothes.
 In the EU, unwearable donated clothing and fabrics are broken down and “thread-cycled,” inclusive of down-cycling into other products, such as insulation, carpet; and closed-loop into recycled fabric.
 Thread-cycling is starting to catch on out West [1,2].
 GoodWilll has a nascent thread-cycling program here in RVA.